doomvox/raku-study/notes/meeting_2021sep26.md

         1.  given-when is straight-forward to think about

-        2.  multi-dispatch lets you add or shadow cases via OOP methods
+        2.  multi-dispatch has OOP flexibility

     2. TODO benchmark: add a repetition argument, run with "time"